derogold/degon-wallet/README.md

 ## Installing

-**Check out the full tutorial on how to install and use Proton at the [official TurtleCoin docs page](https://docs.turtlecoin.lol/guides/wallets/using-proton-wallet)!**
+**Use the application binaries for your operating system to install Degon.**

 ## Development Setup (All Platforms)